-O space required.
+0 space required for visitor car parking.

-10.4 Moving Forward
+9.4 Moving Forward

 The following stages of the project will involve the formation of a car parking strategy for the study area.
 In delving further into the findings of this Background Report relating to existing issues and parking constraints associated with the study area, an Options Paper will be formed.
 This document will offer suitable solutions to mitigate current issues associated with car parking throughout the GMAC.